kkalavath/tsi-bulkmetrics/README.md

 ### What the script does

 - Creates TSI metrics from the command line by parsing the metric.json file
-- Loads measurement data in bulk (DEFAULT: 500 measures at once) from an Excel file
+- Loads measurement data in bulk (DEFAULT: 500 measures at once) from a CSV file
+- It reads the source, metric name, timestamp and measurement column from a CSV file
+- It stages the data to send measurements from the same source in sequence.

 ### There are some limitations, however

-- Currently, it only reads two columns from the Excel file.
-A timestamp column and a measurement column.
+- It is single threaded.

 ### Examples
 #### Create a Metric